 ASUS MG279Q – Excellent Gaming Monitor for PUBG

 Who said you want a TN panel?
-All the monitors above have TN panels and they produce inaccurate colors and offer poor viewing angles.
+All the monitors above have TN panels and they produce imprecise colors and offer poor viewing angles.
 For these reasons, we recommend an IPS monitor, or more precisely, the ASUS MG279Q display.

 The only good things about TN monitors are that they are cheap to produce and they offer low response times.

 However, you should not think too much about response time.
 It’s not something that most people notice, unless there’s a huge difference.
 TN monitors can get as low as 1ms in response time, while newer IPS panel-based monitors get down to 4ms in response time.

 This is not something that most people really notice.

 The ASUS MG279Q has an IPS panel, which stands for In-Plane Switching, and that panel technology offers superior colors and viewing angles.
 The downside is that they are more expensive, but it’s definitely worth the extra money.